nkgilley/messari-bypass-paywalls/README.md

+## This extenstion is no longer working with the latest updates to Messari.

 # How to install
 1. Download the zip file of this repo.
 (Code > Download ZIP)
 2. Extract the zip file